Actindo-AG/Documentation/ActindoWorkFlow/Operation/03_CompareWorkflows.md

     The editing toolbar is displayed.

 2. Click the [COMPARE] button.
-    The *Workflow* pop-up window is displayed.
+    The comparison window is displayed.

     ![Workflow](../../Assets/Screenshots/ActindoWorkFlow/Workflows/WorkflowComparison.png "[Workflow]")